Bohai Sea: Hydrocarbon resources

 The Bohai Bay contains significant oil and gas reserves, which provide much of China's offshore production.
 The main field in the region, named Shengli, has been exploited since the 1960s.
 It still produces about half a million barrels a day, but is declining.
-Production is dominated by Chinese majors (China National Offshore Oil Corporation was mostly created for this region), but foreign companies, including ConocoPhillips and Roc Oil Company, are present.
+Production is dominated by Chinese majors (China National Offshore Oil Corporation (CNOOC) was mostly created for this region), but foreign companies, including ConocoPhillips and Roc Oil Company, are present.
 The Gudao Field, located in the Zhanhua sedimentary basin, was discovered in 1968, based on gravity, magnetic and seismic surveys conducted between 1963 and 1964.
 The reservoir includes the Guantao (Miocene) and Minghuazhen (Pliocene) geologic formations within the dome-like anticline.
 The Suizhong 36-1 Oil Field was discovered in 1987, and produces from Oligocene fluvial-deltaic and lacustrine sandstones.
 Oil spills have been reported frequently in this region: three spills occurred in a two-month timeframe in 2011.
+In 2024, CNOOC discovered a 100 million ton oilfield in Bohai Sea.

 Tunnel crossing

 In February 2011, China announced that it would build a road and rail tunnel across the Bohai Strait to connect the Liaodong and Shandong peninsulas.
-When completed, the tunnel would be 106 km long.
+When completed, the tunnel would be 106 km long, making it twice as long as the channel tunnel connecting England and France.
 In July 2013, a modified plan was announced, involving a 123 km-long tunnel between Dalian, Liaoning and Yantai, Shandong.
-The overall concept had its origins in a 1994 plan, which had been intended for completion by 2010 at a cost of $10 billion.
+The tunnel was first proposed by officials in Yantai in 1992, but a clear plan remained elusive.
+In 2019, construction had still not started, and the proposed cost had reached 300 billion yuan ($43 billion USD).